yoratoni/Mdisk/README.md

 The `Cache` class allows to load a file, close it and read bytes while updating the chunk if necessary.

 There's also a ton of helper functions that are used to do different stuff such as conversions, reading N bytes etc..
-Most of the values extracted from files are represented as Typescript's `Uint8Array`.
+Most of the values extracted from files are represented as Node's `Uint8Array` / `number[]`.

 Support